Why You WANT To Eat Well In Early Recovery

 Eating healthy foods might not be the first thing on your mind early recovery.
 But it can make all the difference.

 Early recovery is one of the toughest undertakings in life.
 If you’re anything like me, you might be wondering if you’ll make it.
 My first month felt like I had lead weights strapped to my legs while I took a hike for 30 days straight.
 It was ruthless and grueling.
 Why on earth would you want to make it more difficult for yourself?
-I’m not suggesting you choose to make that more hard, rather you may be unaware how some of your actions may be harming your recovery.
+I’m not suggesting you choose to make that harder, rather you may be unaware how some of your actions may be harming your recovery.

 You can actually make the process of recovery easier by having a holistic approach.
 That means, looking after your physical well-being as well as your spiritual and mental.